ami-onodera/choredoor/README.md

-# choredoor
+# Chore Door
-Chore Door game challenge
+This game is a JavaScript challenge from Codecademy.
+Play here: https://ami-onodera.github.io/choredoor/